 She believes that art touches one on a deep and emotional level, and feels that art therapy enriches the recovery process.
 In her spare time, Araminta is an award-winning environmental photographer, whose work has been exhibited in Europe, Africa and America, and in the National Portrait Gallery, London, as well as being featured in numerous magazines and books.
 She is married, with two children.

-Tim is a clinical social worker and facilitates meditation groups at Start2Stop.
+Tim facilitates meditation groups at Start2Stop.